ILWU & PMA Speak About Contract Negotiations

 The ILWU, along with its East Coast counterpart – the ILA, has always seen automation as an existential threat.
 However, both unions have made agreements to allow ports to automate in return for substantial compensation.
 Dockworkers on both coasts are extremely well-paid with excellent benefits on top.
 McKenna didn’t fail to bring that up in his video:

 We will continue to provide world-class wages and benefits to ILWU workers.
 Currently, ILWU members earn nearly $195,000 a year on average — roughly three times the U.S. median household income.
-ILWU members also enjoy fully employer-paid healthcare, generous pension and retirement-savings plans, and pay guarantees.
+ILWU members also enjoy fully employer-paid healthcare, generous pension and the best high yield savings account types, and pay guarantees.

 Despite agreements to allow automation and the excellent compensation they receive, the unions have still fought automation.
 It’s hard to see the issue not becoming a sticking point during these negotiations.
 But hopefully, both parties will resist utilizing tactics like slowdowns, strikes, and lockouts and remain at the negotiating table until a new deal is worked out.